 Dr. Kathryn Stamoulis' work, which covers topics related to adolescents and young adults, has appeared in numerous academic journals and media outlets.
 Kathryn has lectured widely and is especially passionate about promoting an honest and positive approach to sexual education and development.

 She is an adjunct assistant professor of psychology at Hunter College and maintains a private therapy practice in the Chelsea neighborhood of Manhattan.
-In addition to teaching courses on The Psychology of Women and Abnormal Psychology, she lectures, researches and writes on issues such as sexual communication and the pervasive problem of the sexualization of girls.
+In addition to teaching courses on The Psychology of Women and Human Sexuality, she lectures, researches and writes on issues such as sexual communication and the pervasive problem of the sexualization of girls.

 Kathryn has specific expertise in the area of slut-bashing.
 Slut-bashing is a form of bullying characterized by insults aimed at a girl's actual or perceived sexual behavior to shame and degrade the victim.